-Proposed Rule Change by National Association of Securities Dealers, Inc. to Establish New NASD Rule 2290 Regarding Fairness Opinions
+Self-Regulatory Organizations: National Association of Securities Dealers, Inc.; Notice of Filing of Proposed Rule Change to Establish New NASD Rule 2290 Regarding Fairness Opinions

 Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on , the National Association of Securities Dealers, Inc. ("NASD") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.